VVIP chopper case: CBI seeks sanction to prosecute former def secy Shashi Kant Sharma | Law-Order

 VVIP chopper case: CBI seeks sanction to prosecute former def secy Shashi Kant Sharma

+Reacting to the development, Sharma told PTI that he underwent a heart procedure a few days back and now is under rest as advised by his doctors.
+"I have a long unblemished service record of over forty years and nobody can blame me for any malafide action or decision.
+I strongly and firmly deny any such frivolous allegations," he said.

-In its supplementary charge sheet, the Central Bureau of Investigation (CBI) is also likely to give the alleged roles of some former public servants, who were holding key decision making positions when the deal for the helicopters was being discussed, the officials said.
-In order to prosecute the officers whose alleged role surfaced during investigation, the CBI has approached the defence ministry seeking nod to prosecute Sharma and the then Air Vice Marshal Jasbir Singh Panesar, besides others, they said.
+In its supplementary charge sheet, the Central Bureau of Investigation (CBI) is also likely to give the alleged roles of some former public servants, who were holding key decision- making positions when the deal for the helicopters was being discussed, the officials said.
+In order to prosecute the officers whose alleged role surfaced during investigation, the CBI has approached the Defence Ministry seeking its nod to prosecute Sharma and the then Air Vice Marshal Jasbir Singh Panesar, besides others, they said.

 It is alleged that bribes were paid to make Agusta Westland eligible for the 12 VVIP chopper deal, they said.
 The need for new helicopters to ferry VVIPs -- the president, the prime minister, the vice president and the defence minister -- was felt in 1999 when a proposal was moved to find an alternative to the IAF's Soviet-era Mi8s.